lkodinsson/MARS/Basic/PHB.md

 For example: A character manages to become stunned four times before their next turn.
 At the beginning of their turn they will lose three swift actions (their whole turn), and no longer be stunned.
 They may still perform a free action.

+If a character is in the middle of an extended action or readying an action and they become stunned, then that action becomes interrupted and is not performed.

 #### Unconscious

 Unconscious characters can perform no actions.
 Loud noises or other disrupting behaviour may awaken an unconscious individual.
 When a character becomes unconscious they also become prone.